gird-dev/gird/README.md

 - define a recipe to run a task, e.g., to update a target file,
 - define prerequisites for the target, such as dependency files or other rules, and
-- use Python functions for more complex target & recipe functionality.
+- use Python functions for more complex dependency & recipe functionality.

 A rule is invoked by `gird <target_name>`.
 To list all targets, run `gird --list`.